 seems possible, since the bag was reportedly folded in half, and possibly in half again, that no

-one paid it much attention until after Day and Studebaker were pulled
+one thought much about the bag until after a rifle without a case was found and Day and Studebaker were pulled

-away to photograph the rifle.
+away to photograph this rifle.
 After taking these pictures, Day walked

 the rifle over to the crime lab.
 This would leave the inexperienced

 Studebaker alone to deal with the sniper's nest and the bag.
-This might explain why the bag
+That the bag had been considered trash prior to the discovery of the rifle, then, provides a better explanation for why it

 wasn't photographed in place.
-And this might explain why Day would
+And this in turn helps explain why Day would

 later claim he signed the bag before it left "our possession" --as